AndrewC101/PokemonTrueRed/README.md

   - Dragonite is pure dragon type, this makes Lance harder
   - Gyarados is pure water type, this makes Lance harder
   - Gengar is pure ghost type but has less HP and defense, this makes Agatha harder
-- All Trade evolution Pokemon now evolve at level 36
+- All Trade evolution Pokemon now evolve at level 40
+- Some early game Pokemon evolve earlier
+  - Bellsprout and Poliwag evolve at level 22
+  - Machop and Meowth evolve at level 25
 - Nearly all fully evolved Pokemon have an updated level up moveset
 - Scyther and Pinsir now know Twineedle
 - Aerodactyl, Kabutops and Omastar can learn Rock Slide and Earthquake